If you have space, want to start a business and love cats, you should think about setting up your own cattery.

 Check Local Regulations on Building and Operating a Cattery

-Running a pet-related business requires some checking of local legislative and regulatory measures required to protect you and your potential clients.
-You should make contact with the local council to check on their regulations regarding boarding cats and building a cattery.
+Running a pet-related business requires some checking of local legislative and regulatory requirements that protect you and your potential clients.
+You should contact your local council to check on their regulations regarding boarding cats and building a cattery.

 Designing Your Cattery